What is a Dog PAT Test and How Do You Get One?

 Helping humans

-This includes people with mobility and visual impairments, as well as those with autism (read more about autism assistance dogs – here), Post-Traumatic Stress Disorder (PTSD) or epilepsy/seizure disorders.
+This includes support for people living with conditions such as autism (read more about autism assistance dogs – here), post-traumatic stress disorder (PTSD) or epilepsy/seizure disorders.

 Check out this video by our partners Assistance Dogs Australia to see how this Assistance Dog called Charlie is helping his owner, Matthew Connor, cope with PTSD: